dacrands/ny_chemical_dependence/README.md

 so they may replicate a study's results), is incredibly important.
 I understand acquiring data can be expensive, but it shouldn't be *that* expensive in modern times.
 Paywall the papers, open-source the data I say!

 ## Results
-### Danger of Arm Chair Theorizing
+### Arm Chair Theorizing
-This can be dangerous and lead to erroneous assumptions by others, so I'll refrain from drawing any scientific conclusions from this data (for now...).
+This can be dangerous and lead to erroneous assumptions, so please don't heed anything I say.
 The point of this project was to visualize mental-health data using Python, which in and of itself, through the purity of coordinate geometry, can be an effective tool for drawing conclusions about the world.

 ### Ikea Chair Theorizing
 Though the samples for every chemical save heroin, which has a relatively normal distribution, is skewed to one direction or the other, the bell is there.
 This is for every chemical except marijuana/hasish.